guiferpa/keycloak-sample/README.md

 ### To do list before start the sample

 1. Change your /etc/hosts including `<current LAN IP> host.docker.internal`
-2. Exec `docker-componse up --build` to up and build frontend images
+2. Exec `docker-componse up --build` to up and build frontend and backend images

 ### SSO Keycloak
 When SSO's started then access http://host.docker.internal:8080/admin and use the creds **username**: admin, **password**: pwd.